WYVERN2742/BMod/readme.md

 ran on Sponge, which is an application programming interface allowing easy bindings to obfuscated minecraft server code.

-The Bangor League Gaming Society (BUGL) is a society at bangor university that require a way for players to 'claim' part of the level they play in.
+The Bangor League Gaming Society (BUGL) is a society at Bangor University that require a way for players to 'claim' part of the level they play in.
 Although there are current products on the market, they lack needed features and are undocumented.
 BMod aims to resolve these issues.